-Expo Centre Sharjah Takes Part in Expo!
+Expo Centre Sharjah Takes Part In Expo!
 Expo!
-MENA, Showcasing Sharjah's Exhibition Sector Leadership
+Mena, Showcasing Sharjah's Exhibition Sector Leadership

 As a silver sponsor of Expo!
 Expo!
 MENA, which is being held for the first time outside the US, Expo Centre Sharjah's participation came in line with its commitment to fostering international collaboration and shaping the future of the exhibition and conference sector.
 It's a testament to its resolve to adapt and align with the ever-evolving global economic landscape.

 Furthermore, Al Midfa stressed that Expo!
 Expo!
-MENA’s has become a vital platform for enhancing collaboration among various local, regional, and international entities and institutions specializing in the exhibitions and conferences industry.
-He also showcased the UAE's prominent position in the global exhibition industry and its remarkable success in hosting numerous regional and international events and forums.
+MENA's has become a vital platform for enhancing collaboration among varilocal, regional, and international entities and institutions specializing in the exhibitions and conferences industry.
+He also showcased the UAE's prominent position in the global exhibition industry and its remarkable success in hosting numerregional and international events and forums.

 Moreover, Al Midfa highlighted Expo Centre Sharjah's impressive track record, adding that it contributes significantly to the overall size of the exhibition industry.
 He noted that the centre hosts around 50 events and exhibitions throughout the year, featuring major regional and global gatherings that attract thousands of visitors from diverse countries worldwide.